Mehul-Agrawal410/SpeakSpeare/README.md

 Assignment : Test your Python, Numpy, Pandas and Matplotlib concepts
 - [W1_Assignment1](<./Week 1/Assignment_1.ipynb>)
 - [W1_Assignment1 dataset](<./Week 1/countries.csv>)

+NOTE :
+- You have to submit the Collab link of the assignment with comment acsess
+- Do not use ChatGpt
+- This applies for all further assignments

 ### [Week 2: Introduction to Neural Networks and Pytorch](<./Week 2/>)
 This week we will learn about what Neural Networds are and how we can implement them using Pytorch